✔ Available on Starter, Deliver, Grow, and Scale subscriptions 1

 • Standard users and collaborators with the project permission:

-• View forms (grants users access to a project's Forms area to view existing forms.
+• View Forms (grants users access to a project's Forms area to view existing forms.

 • Standard users with the project permission:

-• Add forms (grants users permission to create, edit, publish, copy, and delete forms)
+• Add Forms (grants users permission to create, edit, publish, copy, and delete forms)

 When